akhilkaparthi/Coding-Challenges/README.md

 # Coding-Challenges
-This repo is used to maintain track of high level programs and maintain consistency.
+This repo is used to maintain the track of high level programs and maintain consistency.